-Orthoses fabricated of metal and leather as the primary materials in the design of the device.
+Orthoses made of metal and leather as the primary materials in the design.

 Molded Plastic & Metal Orthoses

-Orthoses fabricated of either thermoplastic or thermoset resin plastics and metal joints as the primary materials in the design of the device.
+Orthoses made of thermoplastic or thermoset resin plastics and metal joints.

 Pertains to the muscles and skeleton.

-A prosthetic control technique which utilizes skin surface EMG muscle potentials for the actuation and movement of an electric powered prosthetic component.
+A prosthetic control technique that uses skin surface EMG muscle potentials to activate and move an electric powered prosthetic component.

-Cellular or tissue death within the living body, such as with gangrene.
+Cellular or tissue death within the living body (Example: gangrene).

 Negative Pressure Wound Therapy

-The practice and science of providing orthotic rehabilitation engineering services related to the assessment, design and development of external assistive, supportive, and/or corrective anatomical devices, referred to as orthoses, for the purpose of restoring specific neuromuscular and/or musculoskeletal disorders of the human body.
+The practice and science of providing orthotic rehabilitation engineering services for the purpose of restoring specific neuromuscular and/or musculoskeletal disorders of the human body.

-An allied health practitioner specifically trained in providing orthotic services at the direction of, and in consultation with, a licensed practicing physician.
+A health practitioner specially trained to provideorthotic services at the direction of, and in consultation with, a licensed practicing physician.

-Ostomy SuppliesPouching systems may include a one-piece or two-piece system.
-Both kinds include a faceplate/flange (barrier or wafer) and a collection pouch.
-The pouch (one-piece or two-piece) attaches to the abdomen by the faceplate/flange and is fitted over and around the stoma to collect the diverted output, either stool or urine.
-The barrier is designed to protect the skin from the stoma output and to be as neutral to the skin as possible.One-piece Pouching System
+A one-piece or two-piece pouch system that attaches to the abdomen by the faceplate/flange and is fitted over and around the stoma to collect the diverted output, either stool or urine.

 Palmar (Volar) Surface

-Complete loss of the ability to control muscular activity in various locations.
+Occurs when you lose complete ability to control muscular activity in various locations of your body.

 Partial Hand Prosthesis (PHP)

-A prosthesis utilized for acquired amputations or congenital absences of the hand and/or fingers below the wrist.
+A prosthesis used for amputations or congenital absences of the hand and/or fingers below the wrist.